S.T.A.L.K.E.R.: Shadow of Chernobyl: Technical features

-The X-Ray Engine is a DirectX 8.1/9 Shader Model 3.0 graphics engine.
+The X-Ray Engine is a Direct3D 8.1/9 Shader Model 3.0 graphics engine.
 Up to a million polygons can be on-screen at any one time.
 The engine features HDR rendering, parallax and normal mapping, soft shadows, motion blur, widescreen support, weather effects and day/night cycles.
 As with other engines that use deferred shading, the X-Ray Engine does not support multisample anti-aliasing with dynamic lighting enabled.
 However, a different form of anti-aliasing can be enabled with dynamic lighting which utilizes an edge detection algorithm to smooth edges between objects.
 The game takes place in a thirty square kilometer area, and both the outside and inside of this area are rendered to the same amount of detail.
 Some textures in the game were photographs of the walls in the developers' studio.
 As of patch 1.0003 the X-Ray Engine supports "surround screen" monitor setups, including a 16:9 native resolution ratio.

-The X-Ray Engine is among the first of its kind to feature real time Global illumination through a method called Photon mapping, the GI system runs entirely through the CPU on one core and was first seen implemented in a beta build as early as 2004 however remained experimental through ShoC development most likely due to its massive performance hit.
+The X-Ray Engine is among the first of its kind to feature real time global illumination through a method called photon mapping, the GI system runs entirely through the CPU on one core and was first seen implemented in a beta build as early as 2004 however remained experimental through ShoC development most likely due to its massive performance hit.